diy-ejuice/diy-flavor-safety/.github/ISSUE_TEMPLATE/DATA.md

 ---
 name: 'Data problem'
-about: 'A flavor/ingredient is missing'
+about: 'A flavor/ingredient is missing.'
 ---

 ## Details